-After we've done the code challenge and the code challenge review, we move into the lecture or the instruction part.
-Usually, along with the live instruction, there's a 15-minute review or overview or introduction that you're supposed to watch on your own beforehand.
+After we've done the code challenge and the code review, we move into the lecture or the instruction part.
+Usually, along with the live instruction, there's a 15-minute review or introduction that you're supposed to watch on your own beforehand.
 But whether or not that's the case, after that's done we move into live instruction.
 Live instruction will be with your cohort, with an expert instructor and they're going to introduce a new objective.

-Everything that we do at Lambda School is objective based, and that means we start out when we're designing curriculum by talking to our hiring partners, by talking to employers, and figuring out what they really need Lambda School students to know in order to hire them.
+Everything that we do at Lambda School is objective-based, and that means we start out when we're designing curriculum by talking to our hiring partners, by talking to employers, and figuring out what they really need Lambda School students to know in order to hire them.
 Then, we work backwards from those objectives and build it out into a curriculum.
 So every time that you show up at live instruction, the goal of that is actually to get you to understand and be able to do something.
 Not just understand some theoretical idea.
-Even if it's in the computer science section, which is a little more theoretical we still practice and make sure that can actually perform the tasks that you'll need to do as a software engineer.
+Even if it's in the computer science section, which is a little more theoretical, we still practice and make sure that can actually perform the tasks that you'll need to do as a software engineer.

 When you come back, you'll have a project.
 That project is based on the stuff that we learned during that day and it's a completely different assignment than what you've seen before.
-But now, it's your time to really test and try out and say, "Do I actually know how to do the things that we've been talking about?".
+But now, it's your time to really test and try out and say, "Do I actually know how to do the things that we've been talking about?"

 Another thing we want Lambda School students to understand is that there is live help available all day.
 There's more than enough staff to be able to respond to any requests instantly.
 We rarely see a request for help go longer than 10 seconds.
 That said, the goal of help isn't to just give you the answer.
 The goal of the help is to help you understand what pieces in your mental model are missing.
 To understand what you need to do, to be able to do what you need to do, and to help you come to that conclusion on your own to some degree.
 Sometimes that feels a little Socratic.
-Sometimes it feels like I know you know the answer just give it to me.
+Sometimes it feels like, “I know you know the answer, just give it to me.”
 But, working through that process is really, really important.

 Something that you'll hear Lambda School staff and students say a lot is that at Lambda School, we don't teach you how to do things.
 We teach you how to think.
-We teach you how to learn things, and you'll hear that expressed frequently by Lambda School students when they're toward graduation.
+We teach you how to learn things, and you'll hear that expressed frequently by Lambda School students when they're getting close to graduation.
 When they see something they've never approached before, maybe it's a new programming language, maybe it's a new API that they've never touched, they understand how to think through that from first principles and learn what they need to do.
 That's what an engineer's job really is.
 You'll spend most of your time learning how to do something new, and relatively less time implementing things that you already understand.
 That process is very, very critical.

-There's something that Lambda School students don't even know about that we're going to begin implementing soon on Thursdays only toward the end of the day is what we call Feynman hour.
+The second unique thing we do on Thursdays toward the end of the day is what we call “Feynman Hour.”
 Feynman is a famous physicist and we model a lot of our pedagogical methodologies after what he discovered about how people think and how they learn.
 One of the things that Feynman talks about a lot is that the best way to learn is to be able to teach.

 So, in Feynman hour, students that are say, two months into the program are going to try to teach students that are four months into the program what they learned that week.
 This serves as a review for one party.
 Really, one of the best ways to learn something is by being able to teach it.
 Then, the reverse will happen as well where another student will teach back and you'll get kind of a preview of what's happening up ahead.
 But most importantly, being able to think through all of the topics and everything that you need to understand in order to be able to teach it to somebody else makes you much, much better.